nbarbettini/Intro-Web-Series/Day 2/README.md

 </span>
 ```

 Have you noticed how some HTML tags will drop down to a new line while others don't?
 That is called a block element or an in-line element.

-###CSS Select with class or ID
+###CSS Select with Class or ID

 What if you had two paragraphs of text on your page and you only wanted to give one a green background?
 You can do that by giving your HTML element a class or ID attribute.
 You can give you class any name you like (one word only, must start with a letter).